 “The whole industrial zone looks like it was just smashed by a typhoon,” the guard said.

 Another executive said many foreign-owned factories were putting banners on the gates of the factories saying, “We love Vietnam” and “Hoang Sa, Truong Sa - Vietnam,” using the Vietnamese names for the Paracel and Spratly islands claimed by both Vietnam and China.

-One Vietnamese protester makes his country's claims clear (EPA) The government said the protests were initially peaceful but were hijacked by “extremists” who incited people to break into the factories.
+The government said the protests were initially peaceful but were hijacked by “extremists” who incited people to break into the factories.
 It said at least 15 factories were set alight and “hundreds” more vandalised or looted, and that some security guards and unidentified “foreign experts” were assaulted.